-CategoryEstimated Useful LifeMachinery and laboratory equipment5 yearsVehicles6 yearsFurniture and tools5 yearsElectronic equipment3 yearsLeasehold improvementsLesser of lease terms or estimated
+CategoryEstimated Useful LifeMachinery and laboratory equipment5 yearsVehicles6 yearsFurniture and tools5 yearsElectronic equipment3 years

+Lesser of lease terms or estimated useful lives of the assets

 Repair and maintenance costs are charged to expense as incurred, whereas the cost of renewals and betterments that extend the useful lives of property and equipment are capitalized as additions to the related assets.
 Retirements, sales and disposals of assets are recorded by removing the cost and accumulated depreciation from the asset and accumulated depreciation accounts with any resulting gain or loss reflected in the consolidated statements of comprehensive loss.